+Regulations prohibit discharging fuel or oily waste in navigable waters.
+Discharge is defined as any action which causes a film, sheen or discoloration on the water surface, or causes a sludge or emulsion beneath the water surface.
 A common violation is bilge discharge.
 Violators are subject to severe penalties and may also be responsible for the cost of clean up, which can be substantial.

 Use rags or sponges to soak up fuel or oily waste, then dispose of them properly ashore.
-If there is a large quantity of fuel or oil in the bilge, contact a knowledgeable marine service to remove it.
-Never pump contaminated bilge discharge overboard.